 18. Turn Down Your Air Conditioner

-Cranking up the A/C can mean a large electricity bill during the summer months.
-Consider raising the temperature in your home a few degrees for significant savings, so you can put that money to better use.
-You can save 3 to 5 percent on air conditioning costs for every degree you raise the thermostat, according to Pacific Power.
+Cranking up your air conditioner can mean a large electricity bill during the summer months.
+Consider raising the temperature in your home a few degrees for significant savings so you can put that money to better use.
+According to Pacific Power, you should set the temperature to 78 degrees for optimal saving while still feeling comfortable — keeping your house at a cooler temperature can increase your air conditioning bill by as much as 8%.

 19. Pack Your Own Lunch